 Young people today are bombarded with a wealth of information from social media, 24-hour news sources, radio, and traditional newsprint media.
 It’s more important than ever that children of all ages get an education in how to interpret and analyze the information they’re receiving.
 Parents and educators can help their children and students become media literate by discussing the latest news cycle with them and explaining how to interpret, fact check, and ask questions about the information that’s being delivered.
+With online education becoming more common, media literacy is even more critical.
 Following is a look at how information gets online and into other areas of the media and materials to help parents and educators teach and inform:

 What are Bots?